It started as an audacious plan to "end the war in '44'', and had it been a success, post-Second World War Europe would have looked very different.

 "This war is not as in the past.
 Whoever occupies a territory also imposes on it his own social system."

-This week marks the 74-year anniversary of Operation Market Garden, the largest airborne battle in history.
+This week marks the 75th anniversary of Operation Market Garden, the largest airborne battle in history.
 Occurring between September 17 and 25, 1944, it might have scuttled Stalin’s eventual capture of eastern Germany, had it succeeded.

 The plan, shown on the left image below, was for three airborne divisions to land at various DZs (Drop Zones) near key bridges, which would then be seized.
 The men were from the American 82 and 101 Airborne Divisions in the south, and the British 1 Airborne Division in the north at Arnhem.